sonata-nfv/son-catalogue/README.md

 * [POSTMAN](https://www.getpostman.com/) - Chrome Plugin for HTTP communication

+---
 ### Lead developers

-The following lead developers are responsible for this repository:
+The following lead developers are responsible for this repository and have admin rights.
+They can, for example, merge pull requests.

-* Shuaib Siddiqui (shuaibsiddiqui)
+ - Shuaib Siddiqui (shuaibsiddiqui)

-* Daniel Guija (dang03)
+ - Daniel Guija (dang03)